 ∫₀⁶ |v(t)| dt

 Notice that this is similar to the calculation in part (b).
+Now, the average speed is the total distance divided by the time interval.
 In part (b) we were looking for average speed; here we are looking for total distance.
-The average speed is the total distance divided by the time interval.
-Therefore, the total distance is simply the average speed multiplied by the time interval: 1.426 * 6 = 8.556.
+In practice, 426 * 6 = 8.
+So, the total distance is simply the average speed multiplied by the time interval: 1.556.

 Part (d): Finding the position of the particle at a specific time